 Students also have the opportunity to enroll in courses on the LCSC campus or online.
 All dual credit courses are posted to a permanent college transcript.

 You can obtain your unofficial transcript from WarriorWeb.
-If you are applying to a different college, you will want to send an official college transcript.
+If you are applying to a college other than LCSC, you will need to send an official college transcript.
 You can order them online or by mail or fax.
-Cost is $10.
 Contact the Office of the Registrar for more information.

-It is the studen'ts responsibility to check with the recieving institution to verify that your dual credit classes will transfer.
-Check with Admissions for a list of transfer guides for schools where we frequently transfer our credits.
+The institution where you may attend makes the final decision about acceptance of courses.
+Acceptance of any or all courses can vary and may be dependent upon the grade earned and the policy of the institution.
+It is the students' responsibility to check with the receiving college/university to verify that your dual credit classes will transfer.
+Check with Admissions for a list of transfer guides for schools where LC credits are frequently transferred.